 It is with mixed emotions that I announce my [practice closure; practice relocation; retirement from active practice; etc.] as of [departure date].

 It has been a privilege providing for your health care needs.

-Scenario 1: No succeeding physician, searching for a replacement Scenario 2: No succeeding physician, not searching for a replacement Scenario 3: Succeeding physician At this time, I have not found a replacement to take over my practice but a search is underway.
-My patients are welcome to continue to see me until I leave but I highly recommend that you begin looking for a new doctor in case there is a delay in finding one to take my place.
-The College of Physicians and Surgeons' website at www.cpsbc.ca can be helpful to begin searching for physicians accepting new patients.
+Scenario 1: No succeeding physician, searching for a replacement

+At this time I have not found a replacement to take over my practice but a search is underway.
+My patients are welcome to continue to see me until I leave but I highly recommend that you begin looking for a new doctor in case there is a delay in finding a new physician to take my place.

+Sign up to the to the

+Health Connect Registry

+and you will be contacted

+as soon as a family

+physician becomes

+available.

+Scenario 2: No succeeding physician, not searching for a replacement

 Unfortunately, I have not found a replacement to take over my practice.
+Sign up to the to the Health Connect Registry and you will be contacted as soon as a family physician becomes available.

+Scenario 3: Succeeding physician

-If you require assistance, the College of Physicians and Surgeons' website at www.cpsbc.ca can be helpful to begin searching for physicians accepting new patients.
-I am pleased to advise you that we are all very fortunate to have Dr. [name] continue this practice and your care, if you so choose.
+I am pleased to advise you that we are all very fortunate to have Dr. [name] continue this practice and your care.
 [Provide a brief bio in 1-2 lines].
-Dr. [insert name] can be reached at: [Address] [Telephone Number] [Fax Number] [Fax Number] [E-mail] We understand that you may want to select a new doctor.
-If you choose to do so, we recommend looking for a new doctor as soon as possible.
-The College of Physicians and Surgeons' website at www.cpsbc.ca can be helpful to begin searching for physicians accepting new patients.
+Dr. [insert name] can be reached at: [Address] [Telephone Number] [Fax Number] [E-mail]

-Your medical records are confidential and a copy can be transferred to another doctor or released to you only through your written permission by completing an authorization for release of medical record form.
-If you would like to receive a copy of your medical records or transfer them to another physician, please contact: [Name of Physician and/or Clinic/and/or Record Storage Facility] [Address] [Telephone number] [E-mail] Please note that there is a fee associated with the transfer of medical records of [insert amount].
+Your medical records are confidential, and a copy can be transferred to another doctor or released to you only through your written permission by completing an authorization for release of medical record form.

+form.

+If you would like to receive a copy of your medical records or transfer them to another physician, please contact:

+[Name of Physician and/or Clinic/and/or Record Storage Facility]

+[Address]

+[Telephone number]

+[E-mail]

+Please note: that there is a fee associated with the transfer of medical records of [insert amount].